-By Cat Stardew.
-Last Updated 30th June 2022.
+By Lewis Winehouse.
+Last Updated 19th May 2023.
 If you suffer an injury whilst at work, filing an accident report is essential so there is a record of the incident.
 When you seek compensation by making an accident at work claim, this record is of paramount importance.

-If you would like to know more about claiming compensation if you are hurt at work and would like more information on the importance of filing an accident report, please contact a member of the Legal Helpline team today on 0161 696 9685.
+If you would like to know more about how injury claims work and would like more information on the importance of filing an accident report, please contact a member of the Legal Helpline team today on 0161 696 9685.

 For more information on why it is important to record an accident in the workplace, please continue reading our guide by clicking on the sections below.

 Jump To A Section

 - A Guide On The Importance Of Filing An Accident Report At Work

 - What Are Workplace Accident Reports And Records?

 - Is There A Legal Requirement To Report An Accident In The Workplace?